jchenhkg/jchenhkg.github.io/projects/NIR2RGB_VCIP_Challenge/readme.md

 The subfolder **RGB-Online** contains pixel-unaligned (unregistered) RGB images correspond to each scene category.

 ### 3. Validation Dataset
 The subfolder **Validation** contains pixel-aligned (registered) NIR-RGB image pairs for the purpose of model validation.
-The NIR-RGB image pairs are named as "validation_nnnn_nir.png" and "validation_nnnn_rgb.png" respectively.
-Identical "nnnn" values indicates pairing relationships.
+The NIR-RGB image pairs are named as "_validation_nnnn_nir.png_" and "_validation_nnnn_rgb.png_" respectively.
+Identical "_nnnn_" values indicate pixel-alignment pairing relationships.

 ### 4. Testing Dataset
 The testing dataset will not be publically available until after the final evaluations of the challenge.
 The testing images will be NIR images of resolution 256\*256.